nymea/nymea-app/README.md

 > Enables building the testrunner target

 ## Android
-Make sure a cross-compiled build of OpenSSL is available to CMake (for example by setting `OPENSSL_ROOT_DIR` when configuring).
+When targeting Android, make sure a cross-compiled build of OpenSSL is available to CMake (for example by setting `OPENSSL_ROOT_DIR` when configuring).
 The CMake build will automatically package the resolved `libssl` and `libcrypto` shared libraries inside the Android bundle, following the Qt for Android OpenSSL deployment guidelines.
+Other platforms will build without explicitly linking to OpenSSL if the development package is not installed.

 ## Windows